conan7882/GoogLeNet-Inception/README.md

 ## Results
 ### Image classification using pre-trained model
 - Top five predictions are shown.
 The probabilities are shown keeping two decimal places.
 Note that the pre-trained model are trained on [ImageNet](http://www.image-net.org/).
-- result of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).
+- Result of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).
 **The pre-processing of images for both experiments are the same.**

 *Data Source* | *Image* | *Result* |